HealthCheckbox

 There are techniques to lower your chances of suffering a prolapse.
 Given below are some lifestyle tips that can minimize your chances of prolapse:

-• Regular exercising and an optimum weight keep you fit.
+• Regular exercise and an optimum weight keep you fit.

 • Kegel exercises strengthen the pelvic floor muscles.